Home

 In most dogs if they can survive for 72 hours from the onset of the condition, then they should be fine.

-Prevention of Canine Heat Stoke
+Prevention of Canine Heat Stroke

 As mentioned, dogs cannot cool themselves on hot days since panting becomes less effective the hotter it gets.
 This is why it is important not to leave your dog in the car in the summer, even with the window cracked open.
 A good guideline is to cool your dog or give your dog water when you feel the need for yourself.